Museum Cottage at Au Train Lake

 maple floors, Oriental carpets, and terra cotta tile.

-and rocking chair, oak writing desk.
-Original art, reading materials, and DVDs.
+rocking chair, oak writing desk.
+Clean gas log fireplace with decorative tiles.
+Original art, reading materials, and cable TV.

 Four poster bed